jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 ### Synopsis

 Download a repository from HuggingFace and package it as a ModelKit.

+The repository can be specified either via a repository (e.g. myorg/myrepo) or with a full URL (https://huggingface.co/myorg/myrepo).
 The repository will be downloaded to a temporary directory and be packaged using a generated Kitfile.

+In interactive settings, this command will read the EDITOR environment variable to determine which editor should be used for editing the Kitfile.

+Note: importing repositories requires 'git' and 'git-lfs' to be installed.

 ```
 kit import [flags] REPOSITORY